Organisation

 Machine Learning

 Machine Learning is currently one of the hottest topics in computer science.
-Almost daily we find new press releases about groundbreaking improvements in a wide field of applications, comprising e.g. Object Recognition, Speech Recognition, Automatic Translation, Digital Assistents, Robotics, Autonomous Driving, Intelligent Web-Search, Recommendation Systems, Computer Games and many more.
-Global Players such as Google, Apple, Facebook, IBM, Bosch, Daimler but also many medium-sized enterprises have been recognized the potential of intelligent, self-learning systems (see e.g. Die Zeit - Interview Sebastian Thrun).
+Almost daily we find new press releases about groundbreaking improvements in a wide field of applications, comprising e.g. Object Recognition, Speech Recognition, Digital Assistents, Robotics, Autonomous Driving, Intelligent Web-Search, Recommendation Systems, Computer Games and particularly the overwhelming applications of Generative AI and Large Language Models, such as chatGPT.

 So, what is Machine Learning?
 Machine Learning is the science of building computer systems that can automatically improve with experience.
-In contrast to conventional computer systems, adaptive systems that integrate Machine Learning algorithms do not only process data according to a manually programmed sequence of instructions.
-ML systems learn and adapt the way how they process data automatically.
-These adaptations are based on the learned knowledge (experience).
-The learning process requires usually large amounts of data.
-If there are latent correlations or patterns the learning algorithms will find them and integrate the corresponding knowledge in their processing-model.
+In contrast to conventional computer systems, ML systems do not only process data according to a manually programmed sequence of instructions.
+Instead, ML systems learn and adapt the way how they process data automatically.

 Literature: